thewly/liri-node-app/README.md

 This application allows users to search 3 APIs from the terminal command line using one of 4 search terms.

-Once in the correct folder, with the right packages installed, users will type a 4 part message to make an API call:
+Once in the correct folder, with the right packages installed, users will **type a 4 part message to make an API call**:

 1) "node "

 2) "liri.js "

-3) One of 4 choices:
+3) *One of 4 choices*:
     "movie-this " (this will search the OMDB API for movie data) "spotify-this-song " (this will search the Spotify API for song data) "concert-this " (this will search the BandsInTown API for concert data)